October 2026 New Releases

 In order to save her, Nola must enter the faery realm: a boggy world in which eyeless horses parade as brides, ghost-bees produce transformative honey, and skeletons dance in skin-colored cloaks.
 Aided by a witch-girl with uncertain motives, Nola uncovers the realm’s terrifying power over changelings.
 If Nola can’t outplay an abyssal faery queen and find the courage to let the world see her own pain, Lumi will be trapped—not only in faeryland but in a skin that’s not her own.

-Premeditated by Trish Lundy (Henry Holt) - moved from September 2026.
+The Worst Is Yet to Come by Trish Lundy (Henry Holt) - previously titled Premeditated, moved from September 2026.

 Ann Marie Wong and Mark Podesta at Henry Holt have acquired, in an exclusive submission, Trish Lundy's (The One That Got Away with Murder) next YA thriller, Premeditated.
 The novel follows Rose Cleary, a teen goth living in the Rust Belt, whose best friend is murdered on graduation night, a fate Rose herself only narrowly escapes.
 After the police and hospital begin to treat Rose as a suspect, she teams up with the boy who found her bleeding on the side of the road to solve the mystery of her friend's death, before the killer can silence her for good.
 Publication is set for fall 2026; Stephen Barbara and Kristin van Ogtrop at InkWell Management negotiated the six-figure deal for North American rights.